How to make a rubber stamp

 how to make a rubber stamp step 5

 The pattern is now transferred to the eraser.
-Note that the image is now mirrored.
-(This method is important if you are using letters or numbering in your design, or your image needs to appear a particular way round.)
+Note that the image will be mirrored, which is important if you are using letters or numbering in your design, or if your image needs to appear a particular way around.

 Step 6